 An SD card disk drive and joystick interface for the Minstrel 2 and Minstrel 3 computer kits (not suitable for other ZX80 or ZX81 machines)Designed by Tynemouth Software in United Kingdom

 What is it?
 This is an SD card disk drive and joystick interface for the Minstrel 2 and Minstrel 3 computers.
 It is a special cut down version of the ZXpand, only suitable for the Minstrels.
 It was...Read More…

 This is an SD card disk drive and joystick interface for the Minstrel 2 and Minstrel 3 computers.
 It is a special cut down version of the ZXpand, only suitable for the Minstrels.
 It was designed in co-operation with Charlie Robson/sirmorris, and produced with his approval.
-It has been specially designed to work with the Minstrel, and is not suitable for use with other ZX80 or ZX81 machines.
+It has been specially designed to work with the Minstrel, and is not suitable for use with other ZX80 or ZX81 machines or the Minstrel 4th.

 One of the limiting factors of the Minstrel computers is having to load programs from cassette, or over the cassette interface.
 This gives a way to load programs directly from an SD card into the Minstrel.
 A full ZXpand or ZXpand+ could be used, but these can be difficult to get hold of, so I have built a version that will be available to Minstrel owners.

 To reduce costs and simplify the design, the ROM and RAM which are usually on the ZXpand board have been omitted as these are already present on the Minstrel.
 This does mean it will not work with other ZX80 or ZX81 machines.
 I might say that one or two more times, just to be clear.